 And my burden to bear is a love I can’t carry anymore

 And then, oh, my heart.
 One of my closest friend’s ultimate Sara Bareilles’ song is Gravity.
 I loved that song, I thought it was too sad and I couldn’t really relate.
-Then I was on a Sara Bareilles kick,2 and I heard Breathe Again, and almost burst into tears.
+Then I was on a Sara Bareilles kick, ((Did you know that her songs are so good for catharsis?
+I had her on repeat for days.)) and I heard Breathe Again, and almost burst into tears.
 I sent a message to my friend after I listened to thisÂ to say, “This is my Gravity!”
 Sigh.
 This song still makes me sad — but then again, I think anyone who hears this song will be sad, whether you could relate to it or not.

 11. Tuloy Pa Rin by Neocolours (Sce: Tuloy Pa Rin)